cypher4859/codeyou-devops-aws-final-project-central-documents/README.md

   - Deploy an image tagged as `<your-app-name>:production`.
   - Maintain a `latest` tag reflecting the production environment.
   - Ensure this branch is used for deployment to AWS.

+### 4. AWS Deployment

+- Your project must be deployed to Amazon ECS (Elastic Container Service).

+- Provide the necessary configurations for ECS deployment, including:

+    - ECS task definitions.

+    - Service configurations.

+    - Networking settings (VPC, subnets, and security groups).

+Ensure the deployed application is accessible and functional in the AWS environment.

 ---